 The Company entered into the EsoGuard Commercialization Agreement, dated August 1, 2021, with its former commercial laboratory service provider, ResearchDx Inc. ("RDx"), an unrelated third-party.
-The EsoGuard Commercialization Agreement was on a month-to-month basis and was terminated on February 25, 2022 upon the execution of an asset purchase agreement ("APA") dated February 25, 2022, between LucidDx Labs Inc., a wholly-owned subsidiary of Lucid Diagnostics Inc., and RDx, with such agreement further discussed in Note 7, Asset Purchase Agreement and Management Services Agreement.
+The EsoGuard Commercialization Agreement was on a month-to-month basis and was terminated on February 25, 2022 upon the execution of an asset purchase agreement ("APA") dated February 25, 2022, between LucidDx Labs, a wholly-owned subsidiary of the Company, and RDx, with such agreement further discussed in Note 6, Asset Purchase Agreement and Management Services Agreement.